abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_two_models.rst

     This instance has :math:`15` machines and :math:`20` jobs to process.
 If you open the file you'll see that each job is composed of exactly 15 tasks.

-    Then you have 20 lines each corresponding to a job:
+    Then you have 20 lines, each corresponding to a job:

     ..  code-block:: text